mtorpey/wooden-ships/2-basic.md

     variables that will increase or decrease the Hit Table.
 All modifiers are cumulative.
-If, after using all modifiers that apply, Table Zero or above has not been reached, the result is an automatic
+If, after using all modifiers that apply, Table Zero or above has not been reached, the result is an automatic "miss".
-    \"miss\".
 If a table number higher than eight has been reached, use Table Eight, as this is the highest allowed.
 5. The player firing now decides if the fire is to be aimed at the hull, or at the rigging.
 If the range is six hexes or more, the fire